DharmikBhisara6/marketing-ml-analysis/README.md

 # Marketing & Product Performance Analysis

 ## Overview
-This project focuses on analyzing marketing and product performance data to understand what drives customer revenue.
-The main goal is to build machine learning models that can predict whether a customer generates high or low revenue.
+This project focuses on analyzing marketing and product performance data using machine learning techniques to predict customer revenue behavior.
 ---

 ## Dataset